 Breakfast is served in the dining cars as the train traverses the Namib Desert towards Walvis Bay.
 The observation car will be at the front of the train for the last stretch – a different aspect our rail enthusiasts enjoy. the Namib Desert stretches for more than 2000km along the Atlantic Coasts of Angola, Namibia and South Africa.
 The name is of Khoekhoegowab origin and means vast place. having endured arid or semi-arid conditions for roughly 55-80 millions years, the Namib may be the oldest desert in the world. the geology consists of sand seas near the coast while gravel plans and scattered mountain outcrops occur further inland.
 Arrive at journeys end at Walvis Bay Station.

-• As pricing may vary due to fluctuations in exchange rates – please contact us for a quote
+- Pricing varies due to fluctuations in exchange rates; please contact us for current pricing